-Part 7 provides guidance to auditors in identifying the compliance requirements and designing tests of compliance with such requirements for programs not included in this Supplement.
+Part 7 provides guidance to auditors in identifying the compliance requirements and designing tests of compliance with such requirements for programs not included in the Supplement.

-Federal Programs Excluded from the A-102 Common Rule (Appendix I)
+Federal Programs Excluded from the A-102 Common Rule and Portions of 2 CFR Part 200 (Appendix I)

-This Appendix lists block grants and other programs excluded from the requirements of the "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments" (also known as the "A-102 Common Rule").
+Appendix I lists block grants and other programs excluded from the requirements of the "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments" (also known as the "A-102 Common Rule") and specified portions of 2 CFR part 200.

-Federal Agency Codification of Certain Governmentwide Grants Requirements (Appendix II)
+Federal Agency Codification of Governmentwide Requirements and Guidance for Grants and Cooperative Agreements (Appendix II)

-This Appendix provides regulatory citations for Federal agencies' codification of the A-102 Common Rule and OMB Circular A-110 (2 CFR part 215), "Uniform Administrative Requirements for Grants and Agreements With Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations," in agency regulations.
-Some agencies have not codified the November 1993 revision to OMB Circular A-110, but have provided such policies to grantees through other means such as grant agreements.
-This Appendix also includes regulatory citations for Federal agencies' codification of the OMB guidance on nonprocurement suspension and debarment in 2 CFR part 180, as well as the codification for those agencies still operating under the predecessor Common Rule on Debarment and Suspension (November 26, 2003).
+Appendix II provides regulatory citations for Federal agencies' codification of the A-102 Common Rule and OMB Circular A-110 (2 CFR part 215), "Uniform Administrative Requirements for Grants and Agreements With Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations," in agency regulations or other means of implementation.
+This Appendix also includes regulatory citations for Federal agencies' codification of the OMB guidance on (1) "Uniform Administrative Requirements, Cost Principles, and Audit Requirements" (in 2 CFR part 200), and (2) nonprocurement suspension and debarment in 2 CFR part 180.

-Federal Agency Single Audit and Program Contacts for A-133 Audits (Appendix III)
+Federal Agency Single Audit and Program Contacts (Appendix III)

-This Appendix identifies Federal agency-level contacts from whom auditors can request information or materials about Federal programs or the audit requirements of OMB Circular A-133.
-It also includes for each program listed in Parts 4 and 5 of the Supplement the name of a specific individual who can be contacted concerning that programs, along with the individual's contact information.
+Appendix III identifies Federal agency-level contacts from whom auditors can request information or materials about Federal programs or the audit requirements of OMB Circular A-133/2 CFR part 200, subpart F. It also includes for each program/cluster listed in Parts 4 and 5 of the Supplement the name of a specific individual who can be contacted concerning that program, along with the individual's contact information.